Transliteration of Ancient Egyptian: Demotic

 As the latest stage of pre-Coptic Egyptian, demotic texts have long been transliterated using the same system(s) used for hieroglyphic and hieratic texts.
 However, in 1980, Demotists adopted a single, uniform, international standard based on the traditional system used for hieroglyphic, but with the addition of some extra symbols for vowels and other letters that were written in the demotic script.
 The Demotic Dictionary of the Oriental Institute of the University of Chicago (or CDD) utilises this method.
-As this system is likely only of interest to specialists, for details see the references below.
+For details see the references below.